by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor…

 It’s the right strategy today, too.

 The Rams also knew this and did this decades ago.
-Knowing that most young people like music, they created this video:
+Knowing that most young people like music, they created a music video called “Let’s Ram It!”
+OK, well, maybe that wasn’t a great idea, either.

 There’s nothing wrong with wanting new generations of customers — they’re vital for keeping brands alive in decades to come.